MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-scratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 title: Tensorflow v0.10 installed from scratch on Ubuntu 16.04, CUDA 8.0RC+Patch, cuDNN v5.1 with a 1080GTX
 ---

 While Tensorflow has a great documentation, you have quite a lot of details that are not obvious, especially the part about setting up Nvidia libraries and installing Bazel as you need to read external install guides.
 There is also a CROSSTOOL change to make to fix an include directory issue.
-So here is a guide, explaining everything from scratch.
-So here is a full guide, with everything in a single page.
+So here is a guide, explaining everything from scratch, with everything in a single page.

 ## 1. Installing Nvidia drivers